Nonograms

 How to solve Nonograms

-In the nonogram, the drawing is encrypted with rows of numbers.
-You need to draw the crossword puzzle cells correctly to see the picture.
-The image always has a semantic load and can contain a figure of a person or animal, an ornament, a geometric figure, etc. Each Japanese puzzle has only one solution.
-There are no lines and rows in the crossword puzzle without colored cells.
+In Nonograms, the picture is encoded with rows of numbers.
+You must correctly fill in the crossword cells to reveal the image.
+The picture almost always has meaning and may depict a human or animal figure, a pattern, a geometric shape, etc. Each Japanese puzzle has only one solution.
+There are no rows or columns without filled cells.

-The playing field is divided into squares.
-On the left and top you can see rows of numbers, they show how many colored cells are in the row and column.
-Accordingly, each number is the number of fused cells separated by one or more pure cells.
+The game board is divided into squares.
+On the left and top, you see rows of numbers that indicate how many filled cells are in each row and column.
+Each number represents a group of consecutive filled cells, separated by one or more empty cells.

-In color puzzles, this rule is not observed, groups can touch.
-Groups of colored cells are arranged in the same order as the numbers in the hints, i.e. from left to right and from top to bottom.
+In colored puzzles, this rule does not apply—groups may touch each other.
+The groups of filled cells are arranged in the same order as the numbers in the clues, meaning from left to right and from top to bottom.

-• Start solving with lines with a large number of colored cells.
-Surely in the crossword puzzle there is a row or row in which only one solution is possible.
+• Start solving with rows that have a high number of filled cells.
+There is likely a row or column that has only one possible solution.

-• Match rows and rows with large groups of filled cells.
-For example, in a 15x15 nonogram, one of the lines contains two groups of 4 cells, the space may be in the fifth column.
-If groups of four cells are specified in vertical rows 1 and 9, the remaining cells in these columns will be empty.
+• Compare rows and columns with large groups of filled cells.
+For example, in a 15×15 Nonograms puzzle, if a row has two groups of 4 cells, the empty space may be in the fifth column.
+If the 1st and 9th vertical columns also have groups of four cells, the remaining cells in those columns must be empty.

-• Find the cells that will definitely remain empty and mark them with crosses or dots.
+• Identify the cells that are definitely empty and mark them with crosses or dots.

-• Cross out the numbers that have already "played".
+• Cross out numbers that have already been used.

-Gradually, the field will be filled with notes that will help you calculate the next steps and you will start to move confidently to the finish line.
-Japanese crossword puzzle for the smart and patient.
-We believe you will succeed!
+Gradually, the board will fill with markings that help you calculate the next steps, and you will steadily move toward the solution.
+Japanese crosswords are a challenge for smart and patient players.
+We believe you can do it!